NLESC-JCER/run-cpp-on-web/js-webapp-async/README.md

 # Outro
 In this blogpost we have learned how to run, computationally intensive c++ code on the web using web workers.

-In the next blogpost we will show how to expand the code to a fancy React webapp, using json-schema form and vega plot.
+In the [next blogpost](../js-react/README.md) we will show how to expand the code to an interactive React webapp.